 To upload music to all of the streaming platforms available, and to earn money from it, sign up to DistroKid.
 It’s the platform that I use, and it’s extremely simple and inexpensive.

-Unfortunately, if you’re looking for a way to upload music to iTunes, Google Play, and Amazon, in a way that doesn’t cost money, then I believe you’re out of luck (although I could be wrong – don’t crucify me if I am).
+Unfortunately, if you’re looking for a way to upload music to Music, Google Play, and Amazon, in a way that doesn’t cost money, then I believe you’re out of luck (although I could be wrong – don’t crucify me if I am).

 Through the use of DistroKid, independent artists can sell their music on all of the available platforms.
 Before continuing, I have to add that DistroKid costs $20 a year, which is essentially nothing.

-Before you get pissed and leave the page, think of it this way: $20 per year divided by 365 days in a year = 0.054.
+Before you get upset and leave the page, think of it this way: $20 per year divided by 365 days in a year = 0.054.
 It costs 0.05$ a day to have a deal with DistroKid.

 Without further ado, we’re going to walk you through the step-by-step process for uploading your music to all of the biggest streaming and music distributors.